-- (a) The discharge must not be noxious or dangerous, offensive or objectionable beyond the boundary of the subject property or into any water body. - (b) The discharge of smoke or water vapour must not adversely affect the safety of any vehicle, aircraft, or ship.
+- (1) The discharge must not be noxious or dangerous, offensive or objectionable beyond the boundary of the subject property or into any water body. - (2) The discharge of smoke or water vapour must not adversely affect the safety of any vehicle, aircraft, or ship. - (3) If the discharge is in the coastal marine area the discharge must not be noxious or dangerous, offensive or objectionable or into coastal water.

 Advice Note - Discharges of dust into air associated with activities within a plantation forestry activity are managed by the National Environment Standards for Plantation Forestry (2017).
-The plantation forestry activities are as listed in subparts 1-9 of the National Environment Standards for Plantation Forestry and do not include discharges from roads or tracks managed by local authorities, the Department of Conservation or the New Zealand Transport Agency.
+The plantation forestry activities are as listed in subparts 1-9 of the National Environmental Standards for Plantation Forestry and do not include discharges from roads or tracks managed by local authorities, the Department of Conservation or the New Zealand Transport Agency.